 Peer observation is generally used as a tool to enhance the continuing professional development of teachers {31} (Chamberlain, 2011).
 Whereas according to [32] (Steinberg & Garrett 2016), classroom observations take a central role in this system, accounting for most of the teacher ratings that form the basis of accountability decisions.

 The participant observation approach has become an important component in ethnographic research.
 But, in general, observations are more emphasized on participation [33] (Jonson et al., 2006).
-[34] (Gross et al., 2015) argues that participatory action research (PAR) provides a pathway for youth in fostering to share their voices with those who influence policy and implement changes in the systems that govern their lives.
+[34] (Gross et al., 2015) argue that participatory action research (PAR) provides a pathway for youth in fostering to share their voices with those who influence policy and implement changes in the systems that govern their lives.
 Then the participating researchers remained committed to the project for one year, creatively designed the research methodology, and contributed to the interpretation of the findings.
 According to [35] (Ponciano, 2013) participant reflexivity that emerged as part of a photo-elicitation study of work and life balance, we described the types of reflexive dialogue that participants reported as stimulated by involvement in research.

 Test

 The testing effect is a well-known concept based on advantages in learning and retention that can be done by compilation students taking practice tests on the material being studied before taking the test at the end of the same material.
 This research proves that students who take practical tests outperform students in non-test learning such as e-learning, training, filler activities, or no presentation material [36] (Adosepe, 2017).
-[37] (Sireci et al, 2017) states that two findings have been agreed to emerge: Extension of time which requires an increase in all students, while students with an interest in raising scores are relatively higher; and oral tests on mathematics tests about improving test skills for some students.
+[37] (Sireci et al, 2017) state that two findings have been agreed to emerge: Extension of time which requires an increase in all students, while students with an interest in raising scores are relatively higher; and oral tests on mathematics tests about improving test skills for some students.

 Data Analysis and Statistical Methods

-[38] (Mert et al., 2016) states that composition data analysis refers to the analysis of relative information, based on the ratio between variables in a data set.
+[38] (Mert et al., 2016) state that composition data analysis refers to the analysis of relative information, based on the ratio between variables in a data set.
 The purpose of data analysis is to reveal patterns, trends, and relationships that underlie the contextual situation of a study [39] (Albers, 2017).
 [40] (Tryon et al., 2017) mentioned that data analysis must be neutral relative to theoretical construction so as not to be biased.
 Data analysis should not support one form of theoretical construction more than another.

 Data analysis techniques used in this classroom action research are qualitative and quantitative.
 Quantitative data analysis was performed using descriptive statistics using percentages, calculating the average based on the minimum value of the minimum completeness criteria (MCC) of students in the history of Islamic culture at the end of each cycle to find out the improvement in student learning outcomes.